Benjamin F. Kramer: In the legislature

 In 2006, Kramer ran for the Maryland House of Delegates in District 19.
 He won the Democratic primary on September 12, placing third with 14 percent of the vote and edging out his opponent, Paul Griffin, by a margin of 307 votes.
 He was sworn in on January 10, 2007.
 Kramer was a member of the Judiciary Committee from 2007 to 2010, afterwards serving in the Economic Matters Committee for the remainder of his tenure.

 In 2009, Kramer unsuccessfully ran in the Montgomery County Council District 4 special election, in which he was defeated by Nancy Navarro.

 In August 2017, a day after state Senator Roger Manno announced that he would run for Congress in Maryland's 6th congressional district in 2018, Kramer announced that he would seek to succeed Manno in the Maryland Senate.
 He ran unopposed in both the primary and defeated Green Party nominee David Jeang general election, and was sworn in on January 9, 2019.
 Kramer has served as a member of the Finance Committee during his entire tenure.

+In March 2026, while Maryland first lady Dawn Moore was testifying in support of a bill to ban the sale of kratom and related products, Kramer made comments referring to Moore's physical appearance, adding "if you ever get bored with the governor...
+I'm just putting it out there".
+He later defended his remarks as an attempt at light-hearted humor.
+Senate President Bill Ferguson condemned Kramer's comments as inappropriate and said that the Joint Committee on Legislative Ethics "had an opportunity to review" his remarks, but did not disclose any decision of the panel.